RedisLabs/redislabs-docs/content/rs/references/rladmin.md

 | `major`  | Limits Redis upgrades to the latest minor (`.x`) release |
 |||

-Redis Enterprise ships with two versions of Redis: the latest major release and the latest minor release.
-The one installed during update depends on the selected policy.
+Redis Enterprise ships with two versions of Redis: the latest major release (example: 6.0) and the latest minor release (example: 6.2).
+This policy defines which one is installed during update.

 As of v6.2.4, the default behavior is `latest`.
 Earlier versions behaved as if the default were `major`.

-This change allows customers to choose how to handle the Redis upgrade process.
-By choosing `major`, you choose a longer upgrade cycle and choosing `latest` lets you upgrade more quickly.
+This change allows customers to choose how to handle Redis upgrades, which can become an issue when Redis updates more frequently than Redis Enterprise Software.
+By choosing `major`, you choose a longer upgrade cycle while choosing `latest` lets you upgrade more quickly.

 ##### `tune cluster default_redis_version`